kevinvess/wp-force-login/readme.txt

 == Changelog ==

+= 5.1.2 =
+* Feature - Added filter by Hotfirenet to compare the current ID page with array filter.

 = 5.1.1 =
 * Tweak - Improved the REST API restriction to allow alternative modes of authentication.